 In the vast majority of cases, SMSF management costs are fixed.
 Meaning that the fees as a percentage of total portfolio will decrease as the portfolio increases.
 This can have a significant impact over time when compared to other superannuation funds which typically charge fees as a percentage of total portfolio balance.
 This structure can also have a dramatic effect when pooling super via a SMSF with multiple members (see below).

-6. No minimum balance & ability to pool your super
+6. Ability to pool your super

-There is no minimum balance to set up an SMSF and whilst set up and ongoing administration costs can be higher than other superannuation funds for lower balances, self-managed super funds allow up to six members to pool their super within one fund, thereby significantly reducing the relative size of fees and also increasing the investing capital.
+Self-managed super funds allow up to six members to pool their super within one fund, thereby significantly reducing the relative size of fees and also increasing the investing capital.

 7. Tax benefits